Interamerican University of Puerto Rico at Ponce: Academics

 The school offers programs in education, health, and management.
 It has over 25 academic programs, including offering five Master Degrees in Education, Business and Criminal Justice.
 It also offers 22 Bachelor Degrees, seven Associate Degrees, and four technical certificates.
 It has an enrollment of approximately 5,000 students.
 The university offers academic programs in 11 teaching units.

 Expansion

-In August 2012, the school announce a $10 million expansion plan that would create a college preparatory school.
+In August 2012, the school announced a $10 million expansion plan that would create a college preparatory school.
 The new facility is scheduled to open in August 2013 in the immediacy of the current school grounds.